Topsy (elephant): Death

 Topsy was led out of her pen into the unfinished Luna Park by Carl Goliath, an expert on elephants who formerly worked for animal showman Carl Hagenbeck.
 Newspaper accounts of the events noted that Topsy refused to cross the bridge over the lagoon, ignoring prodding by Goliath and even bribes of carrots and apples.
-The owners of Luna Park then tried to get William Alt, who would not watch the killing, to lead Topsy across the bridge, but he declined an offer of $25 to coax her to her death saying he would “not for $1,000”.
+The owners of Luna Park then tried to get William Alt, who would not watch the killing, to lead Topsy across the bridge, but he declined an offer of $25 to coax her to her death saying he would "not for $1,000".
 They finally gave up trying to get Topsy across the bridge and decided to "bring death to her".
 The steam engine, ropes, and the electrical lines were re-rigged to the spot where Topsy stood.
 The electricians attached copper-lined sandals connected to AC lines to Topsy's right fore foot and left hind foot so the charge would flow through the elephant's body.

 With chief electrician Sharkey making sure everyone was clear, Topsy was fed carrots laced with 460 grams of potassium cyanide by press agent Charles Murray who then backed away.
 At 2:45 p.m.
 Sharkey gave a signal and an electrician on a telephone told the superintendent at Coney Island station nine blocks away to close a switch and Luna Park chief electrician Hugh Thomas closed another one at the park, sending 6,600 volts from Bay Ridge across Topsy's body for 10 seconds, toppling her to the ground.
 According to at least one contemporary account, she died "without a trumpet or a groan".
 After Topsy fell, the steam-powered winch tightened two nooses placed around her neck for 10 minutes.
 At 2:47, Topsy was pronounced dead.
 An ASPCA official and two veterinarians employed by Thompson and Dundy determined that the electric shock had killed Topsy.
 During the killing, the superintendent of the Coney Island station, Joseph Johansen, became "mixed up in the apparatus" when he threw the switch sending power to the park and was nearly electrocuted.
 He was knocked out and left with small burns from the power traveling from his right arm to his left leg.

+After her death, an autopsy of her body was performed on the spot.
+Her heart and stomach were set aside for the biology department at Princeton University.
+Hubert Vogelsang, a taxidermist, was responsible for removing the skin.
+Part of her hide was used to cover Thompson's office chair, and two of her legs were turned into umbrella holders.
+Her head was buried in an unmarked spot behind the stables.